hashgraph/hedera-mirror-node/docs/design/block-streams.md

     /**
-     * Transforms the block file into a record file, verifies the hash chain and then parses it
+     * Transforms the block file into a record file, verifies the hash chain and then parses it */ public void notify(@Nonnull StreamFile<?> streamFile);
-     * Does not parse Block N until Block N+1 has been downloaded and used to verify Block N */ public void notify(@Nonnull StreamFile<?> streamFile);

     /**
-     * The hash chain cannot be verified for Block N until Block N+1 has been downloaded.
      * For Block N the hash must be verified to match the previousBlockHash protobuf value provided by Block N+1 */ private void verifyHashChain(String expected, String actual);